oxygenxml/oxygen-git-client-addon/README.md

 **Result:** A **Git Staging** view will now be available in Oxygen.
 If it is not visible, go to **Window > Show View** and select **Git Staging**.
 This view acts as a basic Git client integrated directly in Oxygen, and it provides support for committing changes to a Git repository, comparing and merging changes, resolving conflicts, and other Git commands.

 The add-on can also be installed using the following alternative installation procedure:
-1. Go to the [Releases page](https://github.com/oxygenxml/oxygen-git-plugin/releases/latest) and download the `git.support-{version}-plugin.jar` file.
+1. Go to the [Releases page](https://github.com/oxygenxml/oxygen-git-plugin/releases/latest) and download the `oxygen-git-client-{version}-plugin.jar` file.
 2. Unzip it inside `{oXygenInstallDir}/plugins`.
 Make sure you don't create any intermediate folders.
-After unzipping the archive, the file system should look like this: `{oXygenInstallDir}/plugins/git.support-x.y.z`, and inside this folder, there should be a `plugin.xml`file.
+After unzipping the archive, the file system should look like this: `{oXygenInstallDir}/plugins/oxygen-git-client-{version}`, and inside this folder, there should be a `plugin.xml`file.

 ## Cloning a repository